ITMG321 Information Technology Project Management (3 semester hours)

 ITMG498 IT Management: Senior Seminar (3 semester hours)

 This Capstone course is a senior level course designed to allow the student to review, analyze and integrate the work the student has completed toward a degree in Information Technology Management.
 The student will complete an approved academic project or paper that demonstrates mastery of their program of study in a meaningful culmination of their learning and to assess their level of mastery of the stated outcomes of their degree requirements.
 This is a capstone course to be taken after all other IT Management courses have been satisfactorily completed.
 Prerequisite: Completion of a minimum of 106 hours towards your program.
-(Prerequisite: ENGL101 or ENGL110)
+(Prerequisites: ENGL101 or ENGL110)